Personal Protective Equipment Program

 It is the goal of Western Michigan University to use engineering controls as the primary method for protecting employees.
 However, when additional protection is necessary, appropriate PPE will be worn.

-This policy and program apply to all applicable employees of Western Michigan University, including full-time, part-time, temporary, and student employees.
+This program applies to all applicable employees of Western Michigan University, including full-time, part-time, temporary, and student employees.

-PPE appropriate for the requirements of the Bloodborne Pathogens Exposure Control Plan, Confined Space Entry, Hearing Conservation, Fall Protection, and the Respiratory Protection Plan is covered by those university policies.
+PPE appropriate for the requirements of the Bloodborne Pathogens Exposure Control Plan, Confined Space Entry, Hearing Conservation, Fall Protection, and the Respiratory Protection Plan is covered by those university programs and plans.

 Hazard Assessment: investigating the work environment for potential hazards that could result in an injury or illness.